 “I will devour your friend and you will watch him squirm until he dies.”
 He turned around slowly.
 His eyes were completely white and he looked pale.
-Ezekiel took a look around and realised something.
+Ezekiel took a look around and gawked at the details.

 “This is the place from the story.
 The river and the gravestone.”
-He squinted a little in order to see the gravestone.
-It didn’t have any name on it.
+He squinted a little in order to see the gravestone but it didn’t have any name on it.
 “There’s only one thing left.”
 He glanced at Gabe.
 “The phone.”
-The ghost started to laugh like a maniac.

 “Have you been following us from the city?
 This place is empty."

 “Do you think I followed you, Zoe?”
 His voice was low, but it wasn’t sore.
-It actually sounded very familiar.
 He tilted his head to the side and chuckled.

 “Who are you and why are you here?”She asked, keeping an eye on Ezekiel while also talking to the demon.

 “This is my playground.
 You just stumbled upon it.
 This young guy was ready to scare you all but I interfered.”
-She still didn’t get the answers she was looking for.
-“I’m quite honoured to be in your presence, Commander.”
-Seeing her frown, the demon took one step forward.
-“Yes, the commander of numerous legions of Hell.
-Zoe Lestrade.
-Through some twisted way, your ancestor got connected to him and so, you got connected to Hell, but you love it.”
-He smirked.
-It wasn’t evil.
-It was playful and content.
+The false Gabe started in a far more polite tone, “I’m quite honoured to be in your presence, Commander.”
+Seeing her frown, the demon took one step forward and bowed his head.
+"I'm sure you'll grow to love this title.
+Demons don't just bow to anyone."

 “Get out of here.”
-The demon raised an eyebrow.
-“Get lost.”
-Her tone was different.
-It sounded empty.
-She knew only one way to get the demon out of Gabe; she had to touch him.
+Zoe replied, hanging on the idea that all demons lie.
+She knew only one way to get the demon out of Gabe and that was touching him.
 She was ready to do that, but someone moved faster.